-[This is the fifteenth in a series that will probably be VERY intermittent, if I remember to post at all.
+[This is the nineteenth in a series that will probably be VERY intermittent, if I remember to post at all.
 I've long known that while I have given my share of 10-out-of-10 ratings for movies over the years, in almost every case, those movies are fairly old.
-So I got this idea to go back and revisit movies of relatively recent vintage that I gave a rating of 9, to see if time and perspective convinced me to bump that rating up to 10.
-Of course, it's always possible I'll drop the rating, but time will tell.]
+So I got this idea to go back and revisit movies of relatively recent vintage that I gave a rating of 9, to see if time and perspective convinced me to bump that rating up to 10.]

 In 2008, I wrote about Red Cliff, "John Woo returns to China, makes two-part historical epic, regains his Mojo.
 I haven't had time to really think about this movie yet ... what it 'means.'
 But it's a marvelous thing to watch, with some fascinating battle scenes."
 More to the point, I wrote the following about Red Cliff II the next year: